 In the event that a postdoctoral fellow receives outside funding from another institution, the stipend/salary must be supplemented to reach the minimum level stipulated by Mount Sinai.

-Below are the mandatory stipends for postdoctoral fellows at ISMMS.
+Below are the mandatory minimum stipend/salary for postdoctoral fellows at ISMMS.